On a Sunday night in Los Angeles, Edmonton Oilers found that checking a team committed to a body scan wasn’t a great strategy.

 Evan Bouchard 4.
 He lost the battle of slots early in the start of the sequence that culminated in a lizette-based hit.
 He was the main culprit in L.A.’s first goal, missing a rebounding puck that smashed into Danault (who passed to Moore).
 He didn’t do much in the attack.

 Nurse Darnell, 6.
 A higher event game, but a lot of good here.
 He seemed more confident in this game and played more physical hockey.
 He was hit on ice and wide by Kimbe early in the bull rush.
-He’s got a great shot of his own from McD stock.
-It almost recorded a second after the disc went off the grid on McD’s skate.
+He’s got a great shot from MacDonald’s arrows.
+He nearly scored in the second half after the disc veered off the net off McD’s skate.
 Karl Grundstrom fouled hard on the net, hitting Smith and forcing the ball in, a fine goal according to the referees and the National Hockey League.
 Oilers coach Jay Woodcroft defied the call, with his team leading 3-0 with five minutes remaining, to no avail.
 Did Grundstrom launch himself on the net?
 Or was the locking of the leg by the nurse causing the problem?
 I think it was on the nurse more than Grundstrom.

 Cody Sissi, 7.
 The best oil man in this game.
 He led the team that played at 23:12 and had four hits and four saves.
 He did a great job blocking Brendan Lemieux from a loose puck in the Edmonton crease early in the second, even kicking the ball toward Smith, saving a goal in his own net.
-He also pursued Lizzott aggressively late in the game, then slammed Kinglet’s annoying body, for a full score of one notch on his mark.
+He also pursued Lizote aggressively late in the match, then blasted Kinglet’s annoying body, for a full score of one notch on his mark.

 Tyson Barry, 4.
 He ran into some problems early on, which allowed for some good shots on the net.
 He lost a fight at the point that led to Danault’s short-handed breakup.
 He got a first-class hard shot in the third, which increased the difficulty of Colak’s screen flash.